 Den Bosch is one of our favorite cities to visit.
 And after you’ve tasted their famous pastry - The Bossche Bol - we’re sure it will be yours too.

-Plus there is more to this city than a pastry alone.
+Plus there is much more to this city than a pastry alone.
 The architecture of the old town is just beautiful.
-It's different than the style you see in other Dutch cities like Amsterdam, Haarlem, and Delft.
+It's a different style than tyou see in other Dutch cities like Amsterdam, Haarlem, and Delft.

-And you shouldn't miss their boat tours.
-Sure almost every city in Holland offers them, but only here you can pass right under buildings.
+One of the main attractions of Den Bosch (other then a Bossche Bol), is a boat tour on the "Binnendieze".
+Sure almost every city in Holland offers a boat tour, but only here you can pass right under buildings.

 Den Bosch (formally called 's Hertogenbosch) is a beautiful city full of historic buildings, excellent museums, many great shops, and a lot of inviting cafés and restaurants.
 It was voted the most hospitable city in the Netherlands (2010, 2011, 2012, and 2013) for a good reason.

 Interested?
 Grab a drink and keep reading…

 This article contains affiliate links to products and services we love, which we may make a commission from at no cost to you.

 Money tip #1: A low cost travel debit card is the best way to pay for a Bossche Bol.
 A card like this can hold different currencies, to use when you travel.
 Our favorite is the Transferwise Bordeless Debit Card.
 We use it ourselves on every trip we take.
 Click here to learn more.

 Let’s start with the basics: Den Bosch is a city in the southern part of the Netherlands.
 In this part of the country people seem to enjoy life just a bit more than elsewhere.
 Good food, good wine (or beer), good company.
 It's more a French way of life.
 Den Bosch is no exception.